 One of ArtsWave's goals is to communicate excitement about your organization's impact in a variety of channels.
 Grantee organizations should submit listings for all events, performances and exhibitions to ArtsWave Guide, the region's most comprehensive arts calendar, as soon as they are announced to the public.
-Events planned for the Fall 2022 to Spring 2023 season should be submitted to ArtsWave Guide no later than June 1, 2022.
+Events planned for the Fall 2023 to Spring 2024 season should be submitted to ArtsWave Guide no later than June 1, 2023.
+Throughout the year, sustaining impact grantees are expected to post all events on ArtsWave Guide.
 For a detailed tutorial on how to create listings on ArtsWave Guide, visit artswave.org/howto.